 While this light isn’t one intended for my usual EDC style use, it seem like it’d be very fitted for actual diving.
 The buttons are large and easy to press.
-The output is good (thought not measuring up to the claim) and the modes are almost all dead level flat.
-(Even the highest mode seems to only step down because of temperature, which will not be a problem under water.)
+The output is good (though not measuring up to the claim) and the modes are almost all dead level flat.
+(Even the highest mode seems to only step down because of temperature, which will not be a problem underwater.)

 The Big Table

 |Emitter:||Flood + Spot|

 |Power off Charge Port with no Cell?||–|